HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf212.md

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U

 The HCLSoftware U offers technical education for the HCL Software portfolio of products, organized by practitioner role.
-See the [HCL Digital Experience](https://hclsoftwareu.hcltechsw.com/#HCLDXLearningJourneys) section of the HCL Software Academy and [What’s New for Digital Experience](https://hclsoftwareu.hcltechsw.com/courses?search=eyJjYXQiOiI1NSIsInRpdGxlIjoiIiwiZmlsdGVyIjoiIn0=) section for more information.
+See the [HCL Digital Experience](https://hclsoftwareu.hcltechsw.com/#HCLDXLearningJourneys) section of HCLSoftware U and the [What’s New for Digital Experience](https://hclsoftwareu.hcltechsw.com/courses?search=eyJjYXQiOiI1NSIsInRpdGxlIjoiIiwiZmlsdGVyIjoiIn0=) section for more information.